inivekin/abosa/abosa.typ

 an bare a face o tragedy
 but at an angle more obtuse
 show common triviality,
-a comedy that's in misuse
+a comedy that's in misuse.
-A bright ootlook's erasing bleach, wi hindsight, highlights irony, it takes anither fog tae breach the blinding, bright translucency.
-A better light nae stops the fright a thought might conjure up fae me,
-As silhouette stuck in the white, the dark parts, too, are company.
+My bright ootlook's erasing bleach, wi hindsight, highlights irony, o yet anither fog tae breach wi blinding, bright translucency, an better lights nae stops the fright a thought might conjure up fae me, but silhouettes stuck in the white as dark parts, too, are company.
 ```]

 #set page(columns: 1)